kakul8791/data_analytics_withtableau_project/README.md

 ## Dashboard
 A Tableau dashboard was created by combining all visualizations into a single interface for better analysis and comparison.

+## Web Integration
+The Tableau dashboard is embedded into a Flask web application using HTML and Python.

+## Technologies Used
+- Tableau
+- Python
+- Flask
+- HTML

 ## Insights
 - Product positioning significantly affects sales performance.
 - Promotional strategies increase customer engagement.